stkptr/gdsodium/README.md

 important yet.

 However, once GDSodium is stable head over to [releases] and grab the newest `gdsodium.zip`.
 Unzip into your project and you should be good to go.
+This adds the GDSodium extension to your project, which will be automatically loaded and included in exports.

+If you plan on exporting to web or otherwise want to use GDSodium as a module instead, you can add GDSodium to your custom Godot's modules directory.
+It's recommended that you add GDSodium as a submodule pegged to a specific release.
+Once added, GDSodium will automatically compile when you compile the engine.

 By using GDSodium you must agree to some licenses.
 GDSodium itself is public domain, but libsodium and GDExtension both have credit requirements.